-With Pulse, you can get your favorite reports from Insights delivered to you on a daily, weekly, and/or monthly basis.
+With Pulse, you can get your favorite reports from Reports delivered to you on a daily, weekly, bi-weekly, and/or monthly basis.
 It can include additional recipients so not only you will receive the email with the report, but everyone else you have included in the Pulse, as well.

 How to create a Pulse?

-To create a Pulse, go to Insights and select a report you would like to include in your Pulse.
+To create a Pulse, go to Reports and select a report you would like to include in your Pulse.
 It does not matter whether it is public or private.

 A window will appear where you will define the following for your Pulse: